 - What percentage meet criteria # 1, 2, 3, or 4 and also have an attraction to persons of the opposite gender as well.
 That is, they are bisexual.

 - What percentage meet criteria # 1, 2, 3, 4, or 5 and openly express their sexual orientation.

 There are undoubtedly other interpretations as well.
 Thus the precise meaning of the survey's results is unclear.

 Gates further estimates that of the 3.8% of adults who identify as LGBT, 1.8% are bisexual, 1.7% are gay or lesbian, and only 0.3% are transgender or transsexual.
-He also found that "8.2% [of the American adult population] have engaged in same-sex sexual behavior and 11% report same-sex attraction."
+He also found that "8.2% [of the American adult population] have engaged in same-sex sexual behavior and 11% report at least some same-sex attraction."
 2,3

 Ramon Johnson, writing for About.com commented about "Why is this number an estimate?:"

 The number of LGBT persons in the U.S. is subjective.
 Studies pointing to the statistics are estimates at best.
 The most widely accepted statistic is that 1 in ever 10 individuals is LGBT; however some research estimates 1 in 20.
 Of course, this all depends on one's definition of gay (which may vary by study) and the participants willingness to identify as gay, bi, lesbian or transgender.
 5

 They found that 5.3% of the respondents identified as from the LGBT community.
 Since the number of transgender persons is known to be very small, about 0.6%, then the 5.3% value would be made up of about 4.7% lesbians, gays, and bisexuals who were willing to respond to the question.
 7 The problem is that an unknown percentage of lesbians, gays, and bisexuals would either refuse to answer or inform the polling agent that they were heterosexual.